Fire

 1f.
 Clean Up Advice

-LINK to clean up advice
+LINK to basic clean up advice or further web LINK to Gov advice

 1g.
 Preparing For Tomorrow and Next Few Days